oabushama/php_postgress_todo_app/README.md

 ### Running the PHP app
-Once the database has been installed and the table has been created, simply run the app by serving it from a web browser.
+Once the database has been installed and the table has been created, simply run the app by serving it from a web server.
 You may use any web server to serve the app (e.g., Apache HTTP Server, nginx) or PHP's built-in web server:

-`php -S localhost:8080 -t ./`.
+`php -S localhost:8080 -t ./`